-The Signature Informed Consent - iMedConsent Web software is a cloud-based solution to integrate informed consent into the electronic medical records process and reduces the incidence of lost and misplaced forms.
+Informed Consent Web (ICW), formerly known as Signature Informed Consent (SIC) or iMedConsent Web, software is a cloud-based solution to integrate informed consent into the electronic medical records process and reduces the incidence of lost and misplaced forms.
 This software solution improves patient safety by decreasing delayed or postponed procedures and is used in all medical centers and Community-Based Outpatient Clinics (CBOCs).